apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

     * drools-compiler

 VERIFIER
+    * drools-api
     * drools-compiler
     * xstream 1.3.1 - If you are using the XML report

+DROOLSDOC
+Creates a PDF documentation from DRL
+    * itext 2.1.2

 The most common use case is for COMPILER - this allows rules to be loaded from